ServiceWeaver/weaver/CONTRIBUTING.md

     will typically be at a URL that looks like `github.com/_your_user_name_/weaver`
 3.  *local* - your local clone of `origin`

-Here is a detailed outline of the steps needed to make changes to Service Weaver.
-Steps 1-3 will only be needed the first time you are making changes to ServiceWeaver.
+### First time setup

+Follow these steps to get ready for making changes to ServiceWeaver.
+These steps are only needed once and not for subsequent changes you might want to
+make:

 1. Fork the `ServiceWeaver` repository on GitHub to create `origin`.
     Visit [ServiceWeaver][github_weaver] GitHub repository and click the `Fork` button.